Is there reserved seating for the Masses?

 No. The only exception is reserved seating for those with disabilities.

 For all other attendees, seating is on a first come, first served basis and may not be held for other visitors.
 Personal belongings may not be used to reserve seats.
 For security purposes, ushers are instructed to remove all unattended bags, coats and other items left in the pews or on the floor.

-For details on the Basilica’s current hours of operation, entry process, and other information for in-person access, please visit their website.
+For details on the Basilica’s current hours of operation, please visit their website.

 Do I need tickets?